who are the county supervisors?

 How may I speak on an item that is not on the Board's Agenda?

 Matters not included on a regular meeting agenda and within the subject matter jurisdiction of the Board may be addressed by members of the public during separate Public Comment periods.
-There are typically three Public Comment periods scheduled for each Board of Supervisors meeting and they are announced by the Chairperson.
+There are two Public Comment periods scheduled for each Board of Supervisors meeting and they are announced by the Chairperson (one after the Board reconvenes from Closed Session, and one prior to adjournment of the meeting).
 California law prohibits the Board from taking action on any matter which is not on the posted agenda.

 Public Comment periods may be limited or modified by the Board Chair or by majority vote of the Board.